Modern incarnations of the Aristotelian concepts of Continuum and Topos: Modern mathematical interpretation of Aristotle' theory

-In the \emph{Physics} we have also the germ of the idea of a continous function, a quality of how a certain quantity varies in function of another quantity, such as place or some other quality, in terms of time.
-One property of continuous functions is that the image of a compact set is a compact set.
-This property relative to compact sets seems to be the intuition present in Aristotle's proof that there can be no infinite motion in a finite time (237b23-238a11-20).
-Another property is that the image of a connected set is connected.
-A particular case of this property is Bolzano's intermediate value theorem (taught in elementary calculus classes) which expresses \emph{natura non datur saltus}, the fact that a continuous function has no jumps or holes, cannot skip intermediate values (more intuitively we can see that the graph is a connected curve in space).
-It is interesting to note that the continuity of a function can in fact be defined more intuitively in terms of the arcwise connectedness of its graph.
+We point out that the modern definition of continuous function can in certain circumstances be given a definition in terms of the more \emph{sunekhês}-like property of connectivity.
+The image under a continuous function of connected set is connected.
+A particular case of this property is Bolzano's intermediate value theorem (taught in elementary calculus courses) which expresses \emph{natura non datur saltus}, that a continuous function has no jumps or holes, cannot skip intermediate values (or that the graph is a connected curve in the plane).
+Indeed the continuity of a function can be defined more intuitively in terms of the arcwise connectedness of its graph.

-The basis of Thom's Catastrophe Theory is that qualities should always be \emph{locally} continuous with respect to space and time.
-It is quite natural to replace Thom's use of fiber bundles with that of sheaves or their equivalent étale-bundle presentation\cite{Moerdijk}[p.88] which capture exactly this property.

-The sheaf-theoretic formulation lends itself more naturally to a formulation based only on the category of open sets, without any direct appeal to points, or appeal to the idea of space being made up of points.
-Thom in facts mentions sheaves in \cite{Esq}[p.209] to argue for the topological primacy of the substrate space over its fiber space.
-We will now show how the above considerations cast light on Aristotle's definition of topos and on the concept of infinitesimal.